Connect to RDS and Aurora without Database Passwords

 RDS / Aurora MySQL

-Generate the token with vouch credential rds and pass it to the MySQL client:
+Generate the token and pass it to the MySQL client:

 TOKEN=$(vouch credential rds \